What Level of Cut Resistant Gloves Do I Need?

 Level 1: These fabrics offer protection for cuts considered to be a nuisance to the wearer, such as paper cuts or automotive maintenance.

-Level 2: These fabrics offer protection for low-cut hazards such as those that occur in construction, packaging, and some masonry work.
+Level 2: These fabrics offer protection from low-cut hazards such as those that occur in construction, packaging, and some masonry work.

-Level 3: These fabrics offer protection for moderate cut hazards from jobs such as light-duty glass handling or light metal stamping
+Level 3: These fabrics offer protection from moderate cut hazards from jobs such as light-duty glass handling or light metal stamping

-Level 4: These fabrics offer protection for high cut hazards from applications such as sheet metal handling or food service.
+Level 4: These fabrics offer protection from high-cut hazards from applications such as sheet metal handling or food service.

-Level 5: These fabrics offer protection for extreme cut hazards from uses similar to plate glass handling and meat/poultry processing.
+Level 5: These fabrics offer protection from extreme cut hazards from uses similar to plate glass handling and meat/poultry processing.

 2. The ANSI Standard Of US

-The American National Standards Institute or ANSI determines the cut resistance rating of gloves.
-Since there are no strict recommendations when it comes to the cut resistance levels of gloves needed for different applications, employers will then have to look at the standards and distinctions set by ANSI to determine what protection they can provide.
+The American National Standards Institute or ANSI determines the level of cut-resistant gloves.
+Since there are no strict recommendations when it comes to the levels of cut-resistance gloves needed for different applications, employers will then have to look at the standards and distinctions set by ANSI to determine what protection they can provide.

-(1) Level 1 or A1 anti-cut gloves have the lowest rating.
+(1) The level of cut-resistant gloves 1 or A1 has the lowest rating.
 They are only capable of withstanding cuts inflicted by 200 g to up to 499 g of a load.
 It has an abrasion resistance of fewer than 100 cycles and a puncture resistance of no more than 10 Newtons.
 This can be great for all-around appliances that don’t require heavy usage of sharp objects and equipment.

 If you don’t often work with sharp objects, this should suffice.
 Many industries also prefer this, especially those industries that require a good level of hand dexterity.
 Use this for the handling of objects, cleaning work, and many other applications that don’t require dealing with sharp tools.

-(2) Level 2 or A2 anti-cut gloves have an abrasion resistance of no more than 500 cycles, a cut resistance of no more than 500 grams, and puncture resistance of no more than 20 Newtons.
+(2) The level of cut-resistant gloves 2 or A2 have an abrasion resistance of no more than 500 cycles, a cut resistance of no more than 500 grams, and a puncture resistance of no more than 20 Newtons.

-(3) Level 3 or A3 gloves enjoy a cut resistance of no more than 1000 grams.
+(3) The level of cut-resistant gloves 3 or A3 enjoy a cut resistance of no more than 1000 grams.
 The same number is used for abrasion resistance in cycles.
 It also offers 60 Newtons of puncture resistance.

 If you deal with sharp tools and blades occasionally but not too often, this is a good level for you to choose.
 It is preferred by many industries because it sits in the middle of good hand protection and dexterity.
 It provides a semblance of protection for the hands but it also enables the hands to move freely.
 This is the level of gloves to look for by people in the construction, electrical, and pumping industries.

-(4) Level 4 or A4 anti-cut gloves offer up to 3000 cycles of abrasion resistance and up to 1500 grams of cut resistance.
+(4) The level of cut-resistant gloves 4 or A4 offer up to 3000 cycles of abrasion resistance and up to 1500 grams of cut resistance.
 They are also capable of protecting you from up to 60 newtons of puncture force.

-Since it offers more protection against injuries, it is best used by people who come into contact with sharp objects like knives, glass, and steel on a regular basis.
+Since it offers more protection against injuries, it is best used by people who come into contact with sharp objects like knives, glass, and steel regularly.
 They can be used in construction, steel handling, car, and glass industries.
 If there have been a lot of instances of cuts and lacerations in the workplace due to mishandling of sharp tools, get this level of gloves for the employees.

 (5) Level 5 or A5 anti-cut work gloves can protect your hands from up to 10000 cycles of abrasions, 3500 grams of cut resistance, and 150 newtons of puncture resistance.